serverscom/terraform-provider-serverscom/docs/index.md

 ## Schema

-- `token` (Required, string) - The token used to perform API-requests for Servers.com services, it can be issued in the [Customer Portal](https://portal.servers.com/#/profile/api-tokens).
+- `token` (Required, string) - A token to perform API requests for Servers.com services.
+It can be obtained in the [Customer Portal](https://portal.servers.com/#/profile/api-tokens).
 - `endpoint` (Optional, string) - The Servers.com API endpoint.
-In most of cases the default one is used: `https://api.servers.com/v1`.
+In most cases, the default one is used: `https://api.servers.com/v1`.